Archive

 Status: Sold

-a Victorian cast silver eagles claw with steel shaft & holding a silver ball by Charles Boyton, established at Upper Charles Street, London in 1809.
+a Victorian cast silver eagles claw holding a silver ball by Charles Boyton, established at Upper Charles Street, London in 1809.
 Boyton is known for producing some of the earliest silver boot buttonhooks, almost all with figural handles of birds & animals.
 They are quality items and much sought after.
-This eagles claw is hallmarked with Victoria’s head for London 1889
+This eagles claw is hallmarked with Victoria’s head for London 1889 and has initials engraved on the silver ball WST, probably from the original owner.

-Condition: good original with very little wear of the silver handle
+Condition: silver handle good original with loss of plate on the steel shaft

 Status: Sold